BrendanToolan/Internet-Mobile-Applications-Development-Project-Brendan-Toolan/README.md

-Internet Mobile Applications Development Project by Brendan Toolan For my porject I decided to make the game tic tac toe.
+Internet Mobile Applications Development Project by Brendan Toolan For my project I decided to make the game tic tac toe.
 For those that dont know, this game is where there is a 3x3 grid.
 Two players then decide who is X and who is O.
 The players then take turns putting either a X or O into a spuare.
 The goal of the game is to try to get three in a row before the other player does.